bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

 - Change the server's name with yours!
 - I use only fqdn: my client also!
-- We need 2 extra folders: Create them!
+- We need 2 extra folders:

     ```
     mkdir "c:\Program Files\xymon\ext"